Simula-Consulting/decipher/viz-tool/docs/development.md

 1. Sets the output of the generated image to `~/Downloads`
 2. May not be needed.
 In some cases the default cache volume runs out of space.

-!!! warning "Non x86 machines (Apple Silicone)"
-    Docker compose will build `viz-tool` for the current platform.

-    However, when exporting the image for use with [Apptainer](https://apptainer.org/) on [TSD](https://www.uio.no/tjenester/it/forskning/sensitiv/), make sure it is built for the `linux/amd64` architecture.
-On non-x86 machines like Mac M1 and M2 chips, the default architecture is `linux/arm64`.

-    To ensure compatibility, manually build the image with the specified platform:

-    ```shell
-    docker build --platform linux/amd64 --tag viz-tool .
-    ```

 This command will create a `.sif` file in your `~/Downloads` folder.